pavelpatrin/indexeddb/README.md

-# This example describes how to work with IndexedDB browser api.
+# This example describes how to work with IndexedDB browser api
-See it in this [link](http://pavelpat.github.io/indexeddb-example/)
+See it in this [link](http://pavelpatrin.github.io/indexeddb-example/)